BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 Ternary operator can:
 - Set variable values.
-- Can run functions and anything we'd like.
+- Run functions and anything we'd like.

 ```HTML